nbrandaleone-gcp/virustotal-scan/README.md

 ```

 > [!WARNING]
-> Since the focus of this tutorial in on security, we should adjust these CF to run authenticated.
-They are currently public, with exposed endpoints.
+> Since the focus of this tutorial in on security, we deploy the cloud functions
-> We **MUST** use a Service Account with proper permissions, and close off Internet access!
+> with internal access only.
+This secures the CF, so they can only be accessed from
+> within your GCP VPC.
+We do not use Service Accounts, but that is an additional
+> method of securing your CFs that should be considered for any production workloads.

 ## Deploy a Cloud Function